simply-simpy/song-craft-mono/diagrams/10-personas/account-switching-personas.md

 ### Open Questions

 - Does Jamie have a list of all of the artists she manages under users, and then the account switches when she picks one?
 Or a different way?
-- If she switches accounts, does this mean she is in all of those accoutns as well?
+- If she switches accounts, does this mean she is in all of those accounts as well?

 ### Analysis & Recommendations